-Students should reference the LMU Health/Safety and Critical Incident Response Procedures located at https://www.lmunet.edu/administration/safety-campus-police-and- security or https://www.lmunet.edu/administration/safety-campus-police-and- security/emergencies
+Students should reference the LMU Health/Safety and Critical Incident Response Procedures located at https://pathway.lmunet.edu/info/facilities/Handbooks/Forms/AllItems.aspx.

 Emergency Fire Response

 The University Campus Police and Security staff responds 24 hours-a-day to any fire alarm or report of burning odors; however, fire alarms alone do not ensure any person's safety unless that person knows how to safely exit a building when the fire alarm sounds.